BreakingBytes/simkit/carousel/docs/getting_started.rst

 meant to be used entirely from a graphic user interface, therefore the application state was saved and reloaded using JSON.
-This legacy style still works in the current version of Carousel and can even be combined with the class attribute style by specifying the parameter files as class attributes.
+This legacy style still works in the current version of Carousel and can even be combined with the class attribute style by specifying the parameter files as class ``Meta`` options.

 Model Class Instance
 ~~~~~~~~~~~~~~~~~~~~